Coke99/cour2/readme.txt

 Welcome to My Cour Repo
 Learning Git is going well so far.
-Iadded this line in the update-readmebranch.
+I added this line in the update-readmebranch.
-It's sunny outside today.
+It's windy outside today.